 What is the biggest lesson you have learned with EMR integration?

 Becoming agile in the tech space is critical for success.
 Being able to adapt to changes for the things that come out of nowhere.
 You think things are all in order; then a workflow presents itself and you have to come up with solutions.
 Our team and the hospital team have to work together.
 Sometimes the hospital does not have in-house resources and we have to work with consultants that are located in multiple time zones, which adds to the complexity.
 Each hospital is unique in their staffing, their approach, and their resources.
-In addition, we have to make it work.
+But, we have to make it work.

 How did you get involved with EMR integration?